rsofista/spring-boot-interview/README.md

 ## Endpoints

-After running the application a swagger documentation is generated at http://localhost:8080/swagger-ui.html where you can see all the endpois for adding, updating and deleting stuff.
+After running the application, a Swagger documentation is generated at http://localhost:8080/swagger-ui.html where you can see all the endpois for adding, updating and deleting stuff.

 Every request needs a JWT token, to get one make a POST request to /auth passing the username and password (by default it has the user "lucas" with password "123456")